Remus, an adorable Dachshund, is stealing the hearts of “Harry Potter” fans.

 The first one was Stupefy [aka down]!
 Teaching him “down” seemed like the simplest, and he caught on surprisingly quick!
 And now he can do that one at the drop of a hat.
 The rest were slowly learned over all of the months [I’ve had him] up until now.
 Some, like Lumos (light on) and Nox (light off), were learned just the day before filming just for the video [that went viral].

 There are maybe 7ish that he’s got down pretty well [and] three or four he’s super strong with.
 The rest [you saw on the viral video] were just brand-new tricks or jokes for [that] video that we never do otherwise.

 Dark as it is, Avada Kedavra to play dead might be my favorite, though he will only do it if he’s on a bed or carpet!
 Seems like he’s taking good care of his back already.

 If I could figure out how to teach him to howl on command, I’d love to teach him “Crucio,” but I’m not quite sure if it’s possible.

-Are sure that Remus isn’t a wizard that’s transformed himself into an adorable animal (aka Animagus)?
+Are sure that Remus isn’t a wizard who’s transformed himself into an adorable animal (AKA Animagus)?